Education in New York City: Parochial schools

 There are many parochial schools, serving elementary and secondary levels of students.
 The main denominations or religions operating these institutions are Roman Catholic, Protestant, Jewish, and Islamic.

 Roman Catholic schools

 The Roman Catholic Archdiocese of New York administers institutions in Manhattan, Staten Island, and Bronx boroughs.
 The Roman Catholic Diocese of Brooklyn administers such schools in Brooklyn and Queens.

 Examples of Roman Catholic institutions include Convent of the Sacred Heart in Manhattan and St. Francis Preparatory School in Queens, the largest Catholic high school in the U.S. Also, The Mary Louis Academy, an all-girls Roman Catholic school located in Jamaica Estates, Queens, The Loyola School on the Upper East Side of Manhattan, a co-ed Jesuit school, Fordham Preparatory School, an all-boys Jesuit school in the Bronx, Xavier High School, an all-boys Jesuit school in Manhattan, and several others.

-Islamic madrassas
+Islamic schools

-There are several madrasas in New York City, including Darul Uloom New York, Al-Noor School, and others.
+There are several Islamic schools in New York City, including Darul Uloom New York, Al-Noor School, and others.
 Darul Uloom New York is an affiliate of Darul Uloom Haqqania in Pakistan.